-Following Dromon C17051 and the release of the updated MLC Work Rest Tool (WR Tool) by Cook Islands Flag, this circular wish to reminded interested parties on the application of this tool.
+Following Dromon C18054 and the release of the updated MLC Work Rest Tool (WR Tool) by Cook Islands Flag, this circular wish to reminded interested parties on the application of this tool.

-For the application of MLC standards, you shall take into consideration the danger posed by the fatigue of seafarers, especially those carrying out duties that involve navigational safety as well as the safe and secure operation of the vessel.
-For these reasons, it is in the common interest of all the parties involved, that the limits fixed by MLC Regulation 2.3 are strictly observed and implemented.
+In application of the MLC standards, each vessel shall take account of the danger posed by the fatigued seafarers, especially those who’s duties involve navigational safety and the safe and secure operation of the ship.
+It is therefore, in the common interest of all the parties involved, to ensure the limits fixed by the Regulation 2.3 of the MLC are complied with.

 The use of the MLC Work Rest Tool